-Group psychotherapy or group therapy is a form of psychotherapy in which one or more therapists treat a small group of clients (children, adolescents and adults) together as a group.
+Group psychotherapy or group therapy is a form of psychotherapy in which one or more therapists treat a small group of clients (children or adolescents or adults) together as a group.
 Group therapy allows clients to receive support and encouragement from the therapist as well as the other members of the group.
 One of the important strengths of group therapy lies in the shared experience and the ability to learn from others in the group, creating a sense of togetherness and support in dealing with personal challenges.
 Group members act as role models and support structures for clients, maximising a client’s experience.
-In having a living example (through a group member of a person successfully overcoming a challenge) a clients’ ability to cope and improve within their personal environments is increased.
+In having a living example (through a group member’s success in overcoming a challenge) a client’s ability to cope and improve within their personal environment is increased.

 The role of the therapist is to facilitate the interactions and to ensure a safe and supportive environment.
-In providing guiding input, the flow of therapy is ensured to maximise the individual’s experiences and benefits derived from sessions.
+In providing guiding input, the flow of therapy is ensured to maximise the group members’ experiences and benefits derived from sessions.

-Should you be interested in Group Therapy or a Support Group, please contact Megan at the practice.
+Should you be interested in Group Therapy or a Support Group, please contact me.

 Contact Details for Megan Clerk